 It is in contrast to these two nobodies that we see Ahaz' proud genealogy presented in verse 1 - he was the son of Jotham, who had reigned over Judah for 16 years.
 He was the grandson of Uzziah, who had reigned for 52 years before that.
 Ahaz wasn't a flash in the pan, a dictator with no dynasty, a historical hiccup like the sons of Remaliah and Tabeel, whoever they were.
-No, Ahaz came from a long line of somebodies.
+No, Ahaz was from a long line of somebodies.

-And verses 2 and 13 remind us of the reason that Ahaz' family had held power for so long.
-For Ahaz belonged to the house, the dynasty of David, the king to whose family God had promised perpetual power.
-In fact, God had gone so far as to tell David, "Your house and your kingdom shall be established forever before you.
+And we are reminded of the reason for that great historical continuity in verses 2 and 13 - Ahaz, you see, belonged to the house, the dynasty of David, the king to whose family God had promised perpetual power.
+God had told David in no uncertain terms, "Your house and your kingdom shall be established forever before you.
 Your throne shall be established forever."

-In short, the reason Ahaz could be sure that his enemies' plans would not succeed was because God had already made a promise that David's dynasty would endure.
+In short, God promised that the plans of Ahaz' enemies would not succeed because God had already promised David that his throne would endure.
 God thus called Ahaz not to be afraid or fainthearted, but instead to trust in the promises of the Lord.

 Well, what about us?
 Hasn't God made promises to us too, promises that have come through the mouths of the same prophets?
-In fact, one of those prophecies is the sign that Isaiah gave to Ahaz in verse 14, the focus of our celebration in this Christmas season: "Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel," a name which means, "God with us."
+In fact, one of those prophecies is the sign that Isaiah gave to Ahaz in verse 14, the focus of our celebration in this Christmas season - into your impossible circumstances, God will do the impossible: "Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel," a name which means, "God with us."

 That's why we should have no fear, even in the face of our worst problems.
-That's why we shouldn't become fainthearted, even when it looks for all the world like there is no way out.
-For God has kept His promise: Jesus the Messiah, the Son of David has come to rule and reign over the earth, to conquer all our enemies, to cast down even the powers of sin and death.
+That's why we shouldn't become fainthearted, even when it looks for all the world like there is no way out: God has come to be with us in the person of Jesus Christ.
+God has kept His promise: the mighty Son of David has come to rule and reign over the earth, to conquer all our enemies, to cast down even the powers of sin and death.
 As we sang just a few moments ago, He is the Savior, the Son of God.
 What reason have we for despair?
 What room have we for fear?
-He is the King of Glory - and He is God with us.
+He is the King of Glory - God with us.

 But how was the birth of Jesus a sign to Ahaz?
-After all, the events of today's passage happened more than 700 years before Jesus was born.
+After all, the events of today's passage happened more than 700 years before Jesus was ever born.
 Ahaz never heard the angels sing.
 He never saw what the wise men and the shepherds saw.
 How could he have drawn strength or encouragement from the tremendous fact of the Incarnation?

 Well, that's precisely the point.
-For remember, in verse 12 Ahaz insisted that he didn't want a sign from God.
-In other words, even in the face of his overwhelming problems, he wasn't really interested in God's help.
+Remember, Ahaz didn't want a sign from God.
+Oh, he had tremendous problems but he wasn't willing to trust God to solve them for him.

-Instead, as we find out from II Kings, he was making his own plans to save himself and his people from the Israelites and the Syrians.
-And how would he accomplish this miracle?
-By throwing in his lot with the even more powerful Assyrians, by giving them tribute money, thus bribing them to come and attack Israel and Syria to get those two smaller kingdoms off his back.
+Instead, as we find out from II Kings, he was making his own plans.
+He threw in his lot with the Assyrians, giving them tribute money, bribing them to come and attack Israel and Syria to get them off his back.
 In other words, he engaged in what we now call "triangulation," pitting one enemy against another.